Mihara/lotw-trust/README.md

 See `lotw-trust --help` and `lotw-trust <command> --help` for further options.

-The signature block tries to be compact, *(about 1500 bytes if everything is well, can't be much shorter than that)* and is appended to the end of the file by default.
-For a good number of file formats, extra data tacked onto the end will not have any effect on the way their native programs process them: `zip` files unpack just as they did, `png` and `jpg` files remain viewable, and only plaintext formats will suffer from the appearance of a binary blob on the end.
+The signature block tries to be compact, *(about ~1500 bytes if it doesn't need to include any extra layer #2 keys, ~1000 bytes compressed, can't be much shorter than that)* and is appended to the end of the file by default.
+For a good number of file formats, extra data tacked onto the end will not have any effect on the way their native programs process them: `zip` files unpack just as they did, `png` and `jpg` files remain viewable, and only plain text formats will suffer from the appearance of a binary blob on the end.

 It's possible to save the signature block to a separate file, verify such a signature, as well as read and write data from stdin and to stdout with further command line options.

-`lotw-trust sign -a <input file> <output file>` will save an abbreviated version of the signature block, that only contains the signature itself, which saves you about ~1000 bytes of message size.
+`lotw-trust sign -a <input file> <output file>` will save an abbreviated version of the signature block, that only contains the signature itself and some glue, which saves you about ~1000 bytes of message size.
 To verify that, the recipient must have *previously* verified a message signed with that public key -- they get cached for just such an occasion.

 Notice that while public keys get cached, intermediate certificates do not, and if your signing situation results in bundling intermediate certificates, I would very much like to see them.
 To save them, you can use `lotw-trust verify -d <input file>` and email the files that it dumps to me.

 `lotw-trust sign -t` and `lotw-trust verify -t` will treat the file as text, resulting in an ASCII-armor style file format that you could, in theory, stick into a pipeline in Winlink to automatically sign messages you send.
-Trying to sign binary files with this flag will produce ugly results.
+Trying to sign binary files with this flag will produce ugly results, but will not necessarily fail.

 ## Installation and compilation